kube-burner/kube-burner/docs/reference/configuration.md

 | `churnDelay`             | Length of time to wait between each churn period                                                                                  | Duration | 5m      |
 | `churnDeletionStrategy`  | Churn deletion strategy to apply, "default" or "gvr" (where `default` churns namespaces and `gvr` churns objects within namespaces)                                                      | String   | default |

+!!! note
+    Both `churnCycles` and `churnDuration` serve as termination conditions, with the churn process halting when either condition is met first.
+If someone wishes to exclusively utilize `churnDuration` to control churn, they can achieve this by setting `churnCycles` to `0`.
+Conversely, to prioritize `churnCycles`, one should set a longer `churnDuration` accordingly.

 Our configuration files strictly follow YAML syntax.
 To clarify on List and Object types usage, they are nothing but the [`Lists and Dictionaries`](https://gettaurus.org/docs/YAMLTutorial/#Lists-and-Dictionaries) in YAML syntax.

 Examples of valid configuration files can be found in the [examples folder](https://github.com/kube-burner/kube-burner/tree/master/examples).